kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

   *There was a permissions issue, which means your account couldn’t access the folder.
 I've corrected that, and you should have access now.*

 - I spell out abbreviations when needed.
-  *We’ll set up MFA—Multi-Factor Authentication.
+  *We’ll set up MFA, Multi-Factor Authentication.
 It adds a second layer of security when you log in.*

 ### For executive-level clients